 3. Consider a Global Health Plan

-For organizations with frequent travelers, expatriates, or a globally distributed team, a complementary global health plan may be warranted.
+For organizations with frequent travelers, expatriates, or a globally distributed team, a complementary global health plan could be the answer.
 These plans are designed to provide comprehensive inpatient and outpatient care worldwide, often with a card that guarantees payment within a global network.
 They integrate with your domestic U.S. plan to create a seamless "wrap-around" coverage model.

 Compliance and Administrative Best Practices

 Managing international healthcare benefits involves careful compliance and administration.
 Ensure your programs adhere to ERISA guidelines for disclosure and fiduciary responsibility.
+WellthCare, the first Health-to-Wealth Benefit System, is structured within these same federal frameworks, with compliance-grade recordkeeping built in.
 Be mindful of the tax implications for employees working abroad long-term, as their coverage may trigger considerations under the Affordable Care Act (ACA) and foreign tax laws.
-Furthermore, data privacy is paramount; any health information collected for travel assistance must be handled in compliance with HIPAA, even when services are rendered overseas.
+Data privacy is paramount: any health information collected for travel assistance must be handled in compliance with HIPAA, even when services are rendered overseas.

 Communicating Clearly to Employees